 Cauliflower bechamel sauce freezes well.
 Be sure to let the sauce cool thoroughly, then add it to an airtight container or a freezer bag.
 After you thaw the sauce, let it simmer in a pan so that it heats and thickens.

-To make a mushroom bechamel, prepare vegan bechamel sauce as directed, then sauté sliced mushrooms, allowing their moisture to evaporate as they cook.
+To make mushroom bechamel, prepare vegan bechamel sauce as directed, then sauté sliced mushrooms, allowing their moisture to evaporate as they cook.
 Then add the bechamel sauce.
 Serve over your favorite pasta or grain.

-Creamy Vegan Bechamel Sauce (simple plant-based white sauce)
+Creamy Vegan Bechamel Sauce Recipe (Gluten-free)

-- 1 head cauliflower cut into florets
+- 1 medium cauliflower head - cut into florets (about 4 cups)

 - ¼ cup raw cashews

-- 1 medium onion, diced
+- 1 small onion - diced

-- 2 cloves garlic, minced
+- 3 cloves garlic - minced

-- 1 tsp. lemon juice
+- 1 teaspoon lemon juice

 - ¼ cup nutritional yeast

-- ⅛ tsp. nutmeg (a pinch)
+- ⅛ teaspoon nutmeg